Forgiving With Gratitude

 Sixth, I learned that in the hundreds of people I have worked with in depth that they also had blessings in disguise for all the "bad" things that happened to them.
 Most of them found their treasures in their "bad" things.
 Not all of them found their treasures in their "bad" things yet, but I was privileged to get glimmers of their treasures.

 Seventh, I often pushed myself to overcome my shyness and ended up in a long career as a project team leader.
 I worked with many Navy Captains that taught me many lessons.
 I had world class position, experience and training.
 It turned out that the doctor that used those forceps was a Navy Captain.
 My blessings had come full circle.

 Michael Foster is a long time resident of Marlton.
-He has moved to Frederick.
+He has moved to .
 He is available for consulting on work teams and individuals on their recovery and improvement processes and to give presentations to community groups on improving team working, improving prayer and improving our lives and on recovering from shyness and mental illnesses.
-He has a daily recovery hint at http://www.RecoveryByDiscovery.com/daily.htm and can be reached at (301) 668-9965 and Post@RecoveryByDiscovery.com.
+He has a daily recovery hint at https://www.recoverybydiscovery.com/daily.htm and can be reached at phone and Postemail.

 | Local Home index | Resume | Daily Hint | Bookstore | Links | Site Index |